Explore London for the Day: Tackling London, England in 24 Hours

 In short, absolutely.
 Not perfectly, but yes, it’s doable.
 Think of it as an epic appetizer as opposed to a full meal.

-In the end, the idea of this London itinerary is not to explore every nook and cranny of the city, but rather to get a taste for some of what makes the city special.
+In the end, the goal of this one day itinerary is not to explore every nook and cranny of the city, but rather to get a taste for some of what makes the city special.

 And hey, if 24 hours in London only feels like the tip of the iceberg, then simply extend your stay and politely lose yourself to the wonders of this magical city for even longer.